internetvandingen/learn-elm/README.md

 - who's turn it is
 - winner: whether the game is won by somebody or is ongoing

-Note that both the client and the backend are written in elm, so the code for the game is reused.
+Note that both the client and the backend are written in elm, so the code for the game can be reused.

 ## Dependencies
 - [elm](elm-lang.org)
 - node
+	- websocket
+	- http
+	- fs
+	- path